pinpoint-apm/pinpoint-node-agent/README.md

   require('pinpoint-node-agent')
 ```
 #### Webpack (required: above v0.8.2)
-Using Webpack, if the Pinpoint Node agent cannot hook the HTTP module, it is the case that http.createServer is called first in the JS code compiled by webpack.
+In Node with Webpack, if the Pinpoint Node agent cannot hook the HTTP module, it is the case that http.createServer is called first in the JS code compiled by webpack.

 Choose from two alternatives below.